-The aim of this project is to explore the views, experiences and stories of Aboriginal and Torres Strait Islander young people in relation to their cultural identities and implications to health and wellbeing.
-Underpinned by Indigenous Standpoint Theory, this study will draw upon a participatory action approach to encourage young people to participate as co-researchers with the researchers and support staff.
-This methodology will be utilised to build the capacity of participants and position researchers to decisively engage with young people in order to foreground experiences as young Aboriginal and Torres Strait Islander peoples.
+This project explores the views, experiences and stories of Aboriginal and Torres Strait Islander young people in relation to their cultural identities and implications to health and wellbeing.
+Underpinned by Indigenous Standpoint Theory, this study draws upon a participatory action approach to encourage young people to participate as co-researchers.
+This methodology is utilised to build the capacity of participants and position researchers to decisively engage with young people in order to foreground their experiences as young Aboriginal and Torres Strait Islander peoples.

-- the project will work in partnerships with schools and communities to support culturally safe spaces for young people to explore cultural identities and well being
+- will work in partnerships with schools and communities to support culturally safe spaces for young people to explore cultural identities and well being

-- the project includes the production of a series of culturally affirming creative projects by Indigenous young people across diverse communities.
+- includes the production of a series of culturally affirming creative projects by Indigenous young people across diverse communities.